'So much violence': More than 100 march for unity in Madison in wake of recent shootings

-Cat Harrison, a 19-year-old woman of color, said sometimes she feels afraid.
-As a Black and Hispanic woman, she said "you never know" when she could become a victim of violence because of the color of your skin.
+Nineteen-year-old Cat Harrison said sometimes she feels afraid.
+As a Black and Hispanic woman, she said “you never know” when you could become a victim of violence because of the color of your skin.

-But she said being around the roughly 150 protesters who marched throughout Madison Sunday afternoon to promote unity in the wake of recent violence against marginalized communities makes her feel stronger and supported.
+But Harrison said being around the roughly 150 protesters who marched throughout Madison Sunday afternoon to promote unity in the wake of recent violence against marginalized communities makes her feel stronger and supported.

 “We are making a difference through our voices,” Harrison said.
 “When you’re silent, it just gives consent for all these terrible things to happen.”

-Organizers of the unity march, such as Megan Spielbauer Sandate with the UW-Madison BIPOC Coalition, cited a number events that motivated them to put together the event, including the return of Rusten Sheskey, the police officer who shot Jacob Blake in Kenosha last summer, to work without punishment; the ongoing trial of Derek Chauvin, the officer who is charged with the murder of George Floyd in Minneapolis which sparked global outrage and protests in 2020; the recent murder of six Asian Americans in Atlanta after a gunman went on a rampage that targeted massage parlors; the death of Daunte Wright, who was shot by a police officer in Brooklyn Center, a suburb outside of Minneapolis; and the death of 13-year-old Adam Toledo who was shot by a Chicago police officer.
+Organizers of the unity march, such as Megan Spielbauer Sandate with the UW-Madison BIPOC Coalition, cited a number events that motivated them to put together the event, including the return of Kenosha police Officer Rusten Sheskey’s recent return to work without punishment after shooting Jacob Blake last summer; the ongoing trial of former officer Derek Chauvin, who is charged with murder in the death of George Floyd in Minneapolis, which sparked global outrage and protests in 2020; the recent murder of six Asian Americans in Atlanta after a gunman went on a rampage that targeted massage parlors; the death of Daunte Wright, who was shot by a police officer in Brooklyn Center, Minnesota, a suburb of Minneapolis; and the death of 13-year-old Adam Toledo, who was shot by a Chicago police officer.

-The march stepped off from the Camp Randall Arch at 3 p.m. and traveled east on Dayton Street, flanked by a caravan of cars in the front and behind the group of marchers, as well as about a dozen bicyclists who rode alongside the parade.
+The march stepped off from the Camp Randall Arch at 3 p.m. and traveled east on Dayton Street, with a caravan of cars in the front and behind the group of marchers, as well as about a dozen bicyclists who rode alongside the crowd.
 Police blocked off traffic for the demonstration.

 Banners and posters of many colors dotted the crowd, reading “It is our duty to win,” “Liberation Revolution,” “White silence is violence,” “Trans rights are human rights,” “Black lives matter” and “None of us are free until all of us are free,” among other messages.

-Marchers walked over a faded mural that read “Police Free Schools” painted on the pavement outside of the Madison School District Doyle Administration Building during last year’s protests in an effort to pressure the school board and city council to remove school resource officers from buildings.
+Marchers walked over a faded mural that read “Police Free Schools” painted on the pavement outside of the Madison School District’s Doyle Administration Building during last year’s protests in an effort to pressure the School Board and City Council to remove school resource officers from buildings.
 The effort was successful.

 Andi Janeway, who worked as a member of the safety team for Sunday’s march, remembered taking part in last year’s demonstrations.

-Marchers called for people watching from porches and balconies to join them as they continued east on Dayton Street toward Capitol Square, as they chanted "Get off your (expletive) and march with us."
+Marchers called for people watching from porches and balconies to join them as they continued east on Dayton Street toward Capitol Square.

-They made their way past the Madison Fire Department Station 1, where the American flag flew at half mast to mark a recent mass shooting at a FedEx facility in Indiana.
-They turned from Dayton Street onto Henry Street and then onto West Washington Avenue, where they reached Capitol Square at 3:35 p.m.
+They made their way past Madison Fire Department Station 1, where the American flag flew at half staff to mark Thursday’s mass shooting at a FedEx facility in Indiana in which eight people were killed, including four Sikhs, before the gunman killed himself.
+The protesters turned from Dayton Street onto Henry Street and then onto West Washington Avenue, reaching Capitol Square at 3:35 p.m.

 “We’re out here, always taking care of our people,” Hicks said.